yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 ### `styles`

-With the `styles` customization option, you can define global visual styles like through a `YunoStyles` object.
+With the `styles` customization option, you can define global visual styles through a `YunoStyles` object.
 It lets you apply consistent branding across the SDK by customizing button appearance and typography.

 ```kotlin
 data class YunoStyles(